 While I let that work, I have my quiet time as I am hooked up to my neubulizer.
 It is a great way to ensure I have 30 minutes of time to get my day off on the right path.
 Once I have completed my inhaled medications, I do my acapella machine to help cough up any loose mucus.

 And by this point, I have to eat!
-After a balanced breakfast that is served up with pancreatic enzymes, the kids do any breathing treatments they need before heading off to school–while playing electronics, because to them that is such a treat they don't even care about having to do the treatment!
+After a balanced breakfast that is served up with pancreatic enzymes, the kids do any breathing treatments they need before heading off to school--while playing electronics, because to them that is such a treat they don't even care about having to do the treatment!

-- Once my kids are off to school, I return home sanitize all our equipment and then workout.
+Once my kids are off to school, I return home sanitize all our equipment, and then workout.
 I do light weight training and cardio.
 Cardio keeps my lungs strong and weight training helps keeps the osteoporosis in check.
 After my workout, I try to eat a balanced, high protein snack to recover all the calories I may have burned during my workout.
-My weight is low–I do NOT need to lose any more!
+My weight is low--I do NOT need to lose any more!

-- As I go about my late morning, afternoon, and early evening, I am sure to do 2 more rounds of laxatives and to keep eating every 2-3 hours with the appropriate enzymes.
+As I go about my late morning, afternoon, and early evening, I am sure to do 2 more rounds of laxatives and to keep eating every 2-3 hours with the appropriate enzymes.
 I also have packed enough high protein foods to get the kids through the day as well.

-- We have a routine at dinner.
+We have a routine at dinner.
 My oldest, Tate, is amazing at keeping things straight.
 He has the job of laying out everyone's pills for dinner.
 This includes allergy pills, antacids (to further help with absorption), enzymes, and multivitamins.
-That is a lot of medication for one person, but with 3 people on 3 different doses–well, it is a good way to keep Tate's brain sharp!
+That is a lot of medication for one person, but with 3 people on 3 different doses--well, it is a good way to keep Tate's brain sharp!
 And by allowing him to set out pills, I am teaching him how to properly dose out medications, so that once he is on his own, he will be a pro at it and it will be just a part of life, not a burden.

-- This is followed by sanitizing our equipment once again, nasal rinses and sprays, showers, and bed.
+This is followed by sanitizing our equipment once again, nasal rinses and sprays, showers, and bed.
 Because we are all exhausted.

 Because at the end of the day, we may have to give up more time than we like to take care of ourselves, but know we are adding days to our lives.
 Days to make more memories, to have more fun, and to enjoy life.

 Ar you suffering from Cystic Fibrosis?
 Do you care for someone suffering from CF?
 Do you know someone who has Cystic Fibrosis?
 If so, let me challenge you to become a CF Champion too!

 How?
 By making a promise to yourself, your loved one, your spouse, your friend, that YOU will NOT give up!
-The medications and medical plan that have been prescribed to you are tailored to you (or to your loved one).
+The medications and medical plans that have been prescribed to you are tailored to you (or to your loved one).
 By following that plan, by not giving up, your health will be impacted in a positive way.
 And that ultimately means your life will be positively impacted as well.